Winterstarf/v2rayN-rules/README.md

 ## Trivia & Advanced Usage for v2RayTun, v2rayNG and possibly other apps

 * **Custom service outing:** You can manually route specific domains or services by using the **Services** menu on the main screen.
-This is useful for forcing specific sites through the proxy regardless of global rules.
+This is useful for forcing specific sites through the proxy regardless of global rules (only in v2RayTun, Streisand, and some others).
 * **Custom app routing:** In the **Routing** menu, you can choose exactly which apps on your device use the proxy.
-    * **Routing of selectyed applications:** If you choose this, remember to select your browser (Chrome, Firefox, etc.) and any other apps that need to bypass blocks.
+    * **Routing of selectyed applications:** If you choose this, remember to select your browser and any other apps that need to be proxied.
-    * **Bypass Mode:** Useful if you want everything proxied except for local Russian apps (like banking or government services).
+    * **Bypass Mode:** Useful if you want everything proxied except for local apps (like banking or govt services).